ithemal/Ithemal/README.md

 # Overview

-Ithemal is the first data driven model for predicting the throughput of basic block of x86-64 instructions.
+Ithemal is the first data driven model for predicting throughput of a basic block of x86-64 instructions.
 More details about Ithemal's approach can be found in our [paper](https://arxiv.org/abs/1808.07412).

+# Dependencies

+* data collection
+.. * DynamoRIO - download and build the latest DyanmoRIO version from [here](https://github.com/DynamoRIO/dynamorio/wiki/Downloads).

 # Organization